It’s-a-hit: ‘The Super Mario Galaxy Movie’ box office blasts off with $372.5 million globally

 Last year, the first weekend in April hosted the launch of another video game blockbuster, “A Minecraft Movie,” which had a bigger three-day debut ($162.8 million) but didn’t have a “Project Hail Mary” in a strong second place, meaning the weekend overall is still up around 5%.

-As expected, "The Super Mario Galaxy Movie" ended the two-week reign of the Ryan Gosling-led sci-fi hit "Project Hail Mary," which landed in second its third weekend in theaters where it added $30.7 million, bringing its running domestic total to $217.2 million.
-Worldwide, it's made $420.7 million to date.
+As expected, “The Super Mario Galaxy Movie” ended the two-week reign of the Ryan Gosling-led sci-fi hit “Project Hail Mary,” which landed in second its third weekend in theaters where it added $29.8 million, bringing its domestic total to $216.3 million.

 Third place went to A24’s provocative new movie “The Drama,” starring Zendaya and Robert Pattinson, which made an estimated $14.4 million from 3,087 theaters.
 The film’s stars have been on a massive and charming press blitz to promote their R-rated movie about a engaged couple grappling with an unnerving revelation, which cost a reported $28 million to produce.
 The reveal has drummed up a fair amount of cultural discourse.
 While reviews have been more positive than not (82% on Rotten Tomatoes), it got a less promising B CinemaScore.